-A Neighbourhood Plan is put together by a Neighbourhood Forum under the Localism Act 2011.
+Neighbourhood planning is a right for communities introduced through the Localism Act 2011.

 We are the Finsbury Park + Stroud Green Neighbourhood Forum – a group of local residents and workers who care about the future of Finsbury Park + Stroud Green Area, please see the area cover by us (here)

 A Neighbourhood Plan forms part of planning policy, tackling issues such as: